fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ## Add a domain in Cloudflare

-Create your <a href="https://dash.cloudflare.com/sign-up" target="_blank">free Cloudflare account</a> if you haven't already. **If you bought a domain on Cloudflare, you can skip to the next section since it is auto-configured already.** If your domain is from another registrar, we'll need to add it to Cloudflare:
+Create your <a href="https://dash.cloudflare.com/sign-up" target="_blank" data-umami-events="tunnel-guide-cf-signup">free Cloudflare account</a> if you haven't already. **If you bought a domain on Cloudflare, you can skip to the next section since it is auto-configured already.** If your domain is from another registrar, we'll need to add it to Cloudflare:

 1. On the Cloudflare dashboard _Account Home_, click the **+ Add a domain** button.